Jehovah: Development

 Taking the spellings at face value may have been as a result of not knowing about the Q're perpetuum, resulting in the transliteration Yehowah and derived variants.
 Emil G. Hirsch was among the modern scholars that recognized "Jehovah" to be "grammatically impossible".
+Scholar Marvin Pope describes the spelling "Jehovah" as "a morphological monstrosity with no claim to legitimacy except the several centuries of misguided usage."